kodecocodes/swift-algorithm-club/Strassen Matrix Multiplication/README.markdown

 }
 ```

-Finally, we recusrisvely compute the matrix using Strassen's algorithm and the transform our new matrix `C` back to the correct dimensions!
+Finally, we recursively compute the matrix using Strassen's algorithm and the transform our new matrix `C` back to the correct dimensions!

 ```swift
 let CPrep = APrep.strassenR(by: BPrep)